wwcodeportland/study-nights/js-exercises.md

 - JavaScript Exercises from [w3cresource] (http://www.w3resource.com/javascript-exercises/)

 ## Advanced
 You know programming and JavaScript, but you want more practice.
-Or some ideas and collaborators for side-projects projects.
+Or some ideas and collaborators for side projects.

 - Problems from [Project Euler] (https://projecteuler.net/archives)
 - JavaScript Exercises from [w3cresource] (http://www.w3resource.com/javascript-exercises/)